felleslosninger/minid.no/content/hjelp/_index.en.md

         weight: 20
 ---

-You can find answers on the [digdir help pages](https://eid.difi.no/en/minid)
+You can find answers on [digdirs help pages](https://eid.difi.no/en/minid)